 Now it’s time for the beautiful sea glass.
 I adore sea glass!
 I love the color, the soft, dusty texture and the way the light hits it!
 Our beaches here in Virginia Beach/ Norfolk are groomed each and every morning by big machines that comb the sand.
 This grooming makes more beautiful clean beaches, which tourists love, but it also removes all the gorgeous gems of the sea!
 I think I might have to look into some dumpster diving from these beach combing vehicles!
 Have you seen how much drift wood is going for online?!!
 Crazy!

-I do have a little collection of sea glass found while beachcombing, but for this purpose where you need a lot, you can purchase bags of sea glass at Pier One for around $6.
+I do have a little collection of sea glass found while beachcombing, but for this purpose where you need a lot, you can purchase bags of sea glass at Pier One or you can find Sea Glass on Amazon.
 Each bag has slightly different colors.

 The supplies you will need to make tray is sea glass, ready-to-use tile adhesive, premixed grout, a toothed trowel, a rubber tile float, and a sponge.